pk7zuva/Circle_finder/README.md

         **Followings are the software requirements to run the circle identification program:**

-                An aligner (novoalign (http://www.novocraft.com/products/novoalign/) or any aligner of your choice like Bowtie and run it without allowing soft clipping parameter.) bowtie2 (https://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.3.5.1/)
+                An aligner like Bowtie (for read length less than 75) and run it without allowing soft clipping parameter bowtie2 (https://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.3.5.1/)
                 bedtools (https://github.com/arq5x/bedtools2)
                 samtools (http://samtools.sourceforge.net)